dohoonk/Tutor-Quality-Scoring-System/docs/tasks.md

 ---

-## EPIC 11 — Refactor FSRS to FSQS (First Session Quality Score)
+## EPIC 11 — Refactor FSQS to FSQS (First Session Quality Score)

-**Goal:** Rename FSRS (First Session Risk Score) to FSQS (First Session Quality Score) and invert scoring system from "lower is better" to "higher is better" for consistency with SQS.
+**Goal:** Rename FSQS (First Session Quality Score) to FSQS (First Session Quality Score) and invert scoring system from "lower is better" to "higher is better" for consistency with SQS.
 New scoring: 100 (perfect) - penalties = final score.

 ### Task 11.1: Update Core Scoring Service ✅
-- [x] Rename `FirstSessionRiskScoreService` to `FirstSessionQualityScoreService`
+- [x] Rename `FirstSessionQualityScoreService` to `FirstSessionQualityScoreService`
 - [x] Update score calculation to start at 100 and subtract penalties
 - [x] Update MAX_SCORE constant from 120 to 100
 - [x] Update component penalty values to fit 0-100 scale: